aery32/aery32-refguide/source/module_functions.rst

 Modulating the PWM output waveform
 ''''''''''''''''''''''''''''''''''

-You can modulate the PWM output waveform when it is active by changing its duty cycle
+You can modulate the PWM output waveform when it is active by changing its duty cycle like this

 .. code-block:: c++